StarPlayrX/StarPlayrX/README.md

 # StarPlayrX

+### Note this has not been tested with Venture macOS 13 yet.
+They may be an issue logging in.

 Sirius XM streaming radio for iOS, macOS and iPadOS.
 StarPlayrX is accessible and this is one of its strong suits.

 X stands for ten.
 Back in 2009 StarPlayr was once on macOS, iOS, Windows and Windows Mobile.
 It was run by a team of 4 faithful engineers including myself.
 The startup was called NiceMac.
 A decade later, I decided to bring StarPlayrX to the app store.
 This time under my own name and 100% of it is open sourced.